Kevin Max: Going solo (2001–2012)

 Max has attempted to create a name for himself apart from DC Talk.
 While he does not shy away from vocally defending his faith, he has expressed a desire to create art with a universal appeal.
 He insists, "My music is for a Christian and a Buddhist to pick up and still enjoy, as well as for an atheist.
 But it is there to prod and ask questions: What is my worldview?
 What do I believe in, and why do I believe it?"

 In February 2008, Max starred in the independent film The Imposter.
 In the film, Kevin plays a character named "Johnny C", a singer who becomes addicted to OxyContin and loses his family and job as a Christian music star.
 The movie also features Tom Wright and Troy Baker.

 In 2009, Max released Crashing Gates through dPulse records.
 It was critically praised as returning to his experimental side in the rock and pop genres.

 In February 2011, Max formed a supergroup with Broadway singer Tony Vincent and longtime collaborator David Larring.
 The band was tentatively named "Bad Omens".
 The three were writing songs when Vincent decided to drop out to pursue theater interests, leaving the new band in a state of pause.
 A song, "Control", can be heard on Max's SoundCloud.

 On February 27, 2012, Max released Fiefdom of Angels-Side One, the first of two albums to coincide with the forthcoming novel series of the same name.
-The overall project were chosen covers of well known 80's rock songs, with one Kevin Max original and a Muse cover set to lush orchestration.
+The overall project were chosen covers of well known 80s rock songs, with one Kevin Max original and a Muse cover set to lush orchestration.
 Ology Magazine describes the work as "a new wave mix-tape played at full volume through the Sistine Chapel".